-10 tips for better Internet safety
+10 Tips for Better Internet Safety

-Half a century later, people use the Internet for almost everything: they inform themselves, make contacts, communicate, shop, do banking, play or work online.
+These days, people use the Internet for almost everything: they inform themselves, make contacts, communicate, shop, do banking, play or work online.
 But there are also many dangers lurking on the Web such as hacks, scams, malware and more.
 Therefore, it is important to observe some basic rules of conduct to stay safe online.

 Here are 10 Internet safety tips to follow to help you browse the Web safely and protect your privacy: